Commitment to Change

 - We’ve begun to create a new induction and on-going training programme for all staff to ensure the Lyric’s culture and working environment is anti-racist, open and safe for everyone.
 This will include ensuring that all staff have safe and clear routes to report racism.

 - We worked with Challenge with all staff on intensive race equity training (‘Being Heard’/’Let’s Talk about Race’).
 The report completed by Challenge is informing the other areas of this work and our Action Plan.
+All staff have also completed ‘Unconscious Bias training’.

-- We have set up a new staff Diversity Taskforce, a group which is being developed in consultation with staff and is a space to develop progressive ideas and actions to ensure the Lyric is inclusive for everyone.
+- We have set up a new staff Diversity Development Group, a group which is being developed in consultation with staff and is a space to develop progressive ideas and actions to ensure the Lyric is inclusive for everyone.
 We are also exploring how to make safer spaces for our Black colleagues.

 - We want to develop and implement a new career progression programme for staff from underrepresented groups.
 We will develop new partnerships to make this happen.